Eamonbaloun/PC-Beginners-Guide/README.md

 Make sure to put together a part list on [PC Part Picker](https://pcpartpicker.com) and share it on forums.
 People will help you fine-tune your build—I help people with their part lists all the time on Reddit.
 Just be clear about what you want to do with your computer and the games or programs you plan to use.

 ### CPU
 Go for at least 8 cores, but I recommend 12 if you can.
 This gives you more headroom for multitasking and gaming.
 Spending a little more here means your CPU won’t bottleneck your GPU or slow down under heavier workloads a few years down the line.
 More cores provide better performance longevity.
+Also AMD's X3D chips are really good gaming chips at the moment.

 ### GPU
 The big question: [Nvidia or AMD](https://youtu.be/BJ75QVCip88)?
 Personally, I’ve never bought an AMD GPU because I find Nvidia’s price premium worth it for better drivers, stability, and features (like DLSS).
 That said, AMD offers great specs at lower prices.
 My advice: **12GB of VRAM is the minimum, but 16GB is ideal**.
 Spend more if you can—going for a higher-end GPU upfront prevents you from needing an upgrade when newer games demand more power.
 As to which AIB to buy I would refer to this video [Which Brand of GPU Should You Buy in 2024?](https://youtu.be/LBbU7yBQ9qo)